 Where and when do we meet

-- The meeting point is by the Tourist Information in Bodø.
+- The meeting point is by the Tourist Information in Bodø (Google maps).
 Please see map above.

 - Meeting time: We operate this tour at fixed times.
 Please see start times in the booking calendar.